immortalmind2016/slice/README.md

 - We can use bearer based authentication method instead of cookies, So we don't have to worry about how to store these sessions in the backend side.
   Instead the frontend side will manage how to store this token (e.g. localStorage)

+# What next?

+- Using a service to monitor the unhandled errors (e.g. sentry)
+- Stream our logs to elastic search with kibana so we enhance the observability
+- Adding more logs
+- Config kubernetes deployment files so we can spin up multiple pods from our dockarized app